agzeri/assignment--intro-to-mysql/README.md

 You are the company's Database Administrator (DBA), and you have been asked to implement the database schema based on two entity-relation diagrams (ERDs).

-To complete this exercise, you will need to create:
+To complete the exercises, you will need to create:

+  - A new database
-  - The tables
+  - The tables shown in the ERD's
   - The tables' columns
   - The foreign keys that connect the tables

-From the diagrams below.

 ## Deliverables

-A mysql database `DBA_{your-github-name}` on the 45.55.135.14 remote server with the tables shown below.
+A mysql database `DBA_{your-github-username}` on the 45.55.135.14 remote server with the tables shown below.

 ## Setup Instructions